LBNL-ETA/haxall-based-fault-correction/zat-sp/README.md

 ![alt_text](images/image8.png "image_tooltip")

-Using the Edit Reference Temperatures button to set the reference temperatures for a zone
+Figure 8: Using the Edit Reference Temperatures button to set the reference temperatures for a zone

 Push reference temperatures to the BMS, using the view